-The Chase Sapphire Preferred is often touted as the best premium travel card on the market.
+The Chase Sapphire Preferred is often touted as the best credit card for travel on the market.
 One reason is that Chase allows you to transfer Ultimate Rewards points to participating frequent flyer programs.
 Those programs include Aer Lingus AerClub, British Airways Executive Club, Flying Blue AIR FRANCE KLM, Iberia Plus, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, and Virgin Atlantic Flying Club.
 You can also transfer to hotel partners, including IHG Rewards Club, Marriott Bonvoy, and World of Hyatt.

 Points transferred are on a 1:1 ratio.
 This means that however many credit card points you have, that’s how many frequent flyer miles you’ll get.
 Keep in mind that when booking through the Chase Ultimate Rewards portal, you’ll earn 25% more points than booking elsewhere with the Sapphire Preferred.
 That means in order to make a transfer of miles to an airline program worth it, the flight would have to cost at least 25% more through Chase Ultimate Rewards.